 In China, cash ain’t king.
 Mobile payment apps like WeChat Pay and Alipay are becoming essential.
 Here’s how to make life easier on your next trip to China.

-After not visiting China for more than a decade, my most recent trip there got me stumped — I wasn’t ready for how cashless China has become.
+Making payments in China can be quite tricky for first-time visitors.
 Most merchants, especially smaller businesses, don’t accept international credit cards.
 Some retailers even stopped accepting cash entirely.

 Seen in China: A tableful of food with a table full of QR codes for easy payment.
 Diners can scan a QR code that leads to the order sheet, and then scan another QR code to settle the bill.

-Thankfully, both Alipay and WeChat Pay have since opened up the payment function beyond the Chinese market.
-Yes, tourists can now link their international credit cards to these mobile payment apps.
-Here’s a step-by-step guide to setting up Alipay and WeChat Pay without a China bank account or credit card.
+But now, tourists can now link their international credit cards to these mobile payment apps.
+Here’s a step-by-step guide to setting up Alipay and WeChat Pay without a China bank account or China bank-issued credit card.

-Step-by-Step Guide to Setting Up WeChat Pay and Alipay without a China bank account or Credit Card
+Step-by-Step Guide to Setting Up Alipay and WeChat Pay without a China bank account or Credit Card

-Step 6: To make a payment using the Alipay app, go back to Alipay’s main screen and tap on the “Pay” or “Scan” icon below the search bar.
+To make a payment using the Alipay app, go back to Alipay’s main screen and tap on the “Pay/Collect” or “Scan” icon below the search bar.
 A QR code reader will appear, prompting you to scan the merchant’s QR code for payment.

-Credit card schemes supported by Alipay include VISA, MasterCard, JCB, Diners Club International, and American Express (AMEX).
+Credit card schemes supported by Alipay include VISA, MASTERCARD, DINERS CLUB, DISCOVER, JCB, and UNION PAY.

 WeChat Pay (微信支付)